 - 4.27 CIL has its roots in the perceived windfall profit arising from the release of greenfield land by the planning system to accommodate new residential sites and urban extensions.
 However, lessons from previous attempts to tax betterment show that this is particularly difficult to achieve effectively without stymieing development.
 It is even harder to apply the concept to brownfield redevelopment schemes with all attendant costs and risks.
 The difference between greenfield and brownfield scheme economics is important to understand for affordable housing targets, plan viability and CIL rate setting. - 4.28 The timing of redevelopment and regeneration of brownfield land particularly is determined by the relationship between the value of the site in its current [low value] use ("Existing Use Value") and the value of the site in its redeveloped [higher value] use ("Alternative Use Value") less the costs of redevelopment.
 Any planning gain which impacts on these costs will have an effect on the timing of redevelopment.
 This is relevant to consider when setting the 'appropriate balance'. - 4.29 Fundamentally, CIL is a form of 'tax' on development as a contribution to infrastructure.
 By definition, any differential rate of tax/CIL will have a distorting effect on the pattern of land uses.
 The question as to how this will distort the market will depend upon how the CIL is applied. - 4.30 Also, consideration must be given to the 'incidence' of the tax i.e. who ultimately is responsible for paying it i.e. the developer out of profit, or the landowner out of price (or a bit from each). - 4.31 This is particularly relevant in the context of brownfield sites in the town centres and built up areas.
 Any CIL on brownfield redevelopment sites will impact on the timing and rate of redevelopment.
 This will have a direct effect on economic development, jobs and growth. - 4.32 In the brownfield context redevelopment takes place at a point in time when buildings are economically obsolete (as opposed to physically obsolete).
 Over time the existing use value of buildings falls as the operating costs increase, depreciation kicks in and the rent falls by comparison with modern equivalent buildings.
 In contrast the value of the next best alternative use of the site increases over time due to development pressure in the urban context (assuming there is general economic growth in the economy).
 Physical obsolescence occurs when the decreasing existing use value crosses the rising alternative use value. - 4.33 However, this is not the trigger for redevelopment.
 Redevelopment requires costs to be incurred on site demolition, clearance, remediation, and new build construction costs.
-These costs have to be deducted from the alternative use value 'curve'.
-The effect is to extend the time period to achieve the point where redevelopment is viable.
+These

-&lt;sup>71 the 2007 Planning Gain Supplement, 1947 'Development Charge', 1967 'Betterment Levy' and the 1973 'Development Gains Tax' have all ended in repeal
+&lt;sup>75 the 2007 Planning Gain Supplement, 1947 'Development Charge', 1967 'Betterment Levy' and the 1973 'Development Gains Tax' have all ended in repeal

-&lt;sup>69 The HCA Area Wide Viability Model, Annex 1 Transparent Viability Assumptions, August 2010, Consultation Version para 3.5 See Barker Review (2004) and Housing Green Paper (2007)
+&lt;sup>73 The HCA Area Wide Viability Model, Annex 1 Transparent Viability Assumptions, August 2010, Consultation Version para 3.5

+&lt;sup>74 See Barker Review (2004) and Housing Green Paper (2007)